-The custodians for the two land indicators (FAO, UN Habitat and World Bank) developed methodology and tools for measuring land indicators and organized capacity building for National Statistical Organizations (NSO).
+The custodians for the two land indicators (FAO, UN Habitat and World Bank) developed methodology and tools for measuring land indicators and organized capacity building for NSO.

 Nationally representative household surveys are a key source of data for both 1.4.2 and 5.a.1 and a joined consolidated module has been developed for use by NSO.
 In addition, SDG indicator 1.4.2 will also use administrative data supplied by land agencies.